aradhana14nov/MinIO-Operator-tile/tutorials/minio-console.md

 Once bucket policy is added you can see the "Remove" button on created Bucket Policy using which we can remove the Bucket Policy.

-Also a new column of Bucket Policy is also added if we want to add a new Bucket Policy.
+Also a new column of Bucket Policy is also added.

 ![](_images/remove-bucket-policy.PNG)